Mo Mi

-In 1898, a fire occurred in this area, spreading rapidly across the neighborhood because of its contemporary design of wooden framing with thatched roofs combined with the high density of houses.
+In 1898, a fire occurred in this area, spreading rapidly across the neighbourhood because of its contemporary design of wooden framing with thatched roofs combined with the high density of houses.
 Since then, the government in general banned the construction of wooden dwellings.
 The surviving Phlapphla Chai 2 Police Station site on Phlapphla Chai road was known as Sam Yaek Police Station at the time of the fire.

-"Mo Mi" was named after Mo Mi or Boonmi Kasemsuvan, a pharmacist who specialized in herbal and medical chemistry, especially Snuff.
+"Mo Mi" was named after Boonmi Kasemsuvan, also affectionately known as Mo Mi, a pharmacist who specialized in herbal and medical chemistry, especially snuff.
 His dispensary was located in the area.